PrestaShop/prestashop-specs/back-office/shop-parameters/product-settings/product-settings-page.md

 **Force update of friendly URL.** A friendly URL is generated from the product name.
 By default, it is disabled.
 Enabling this option will **automatically regenerate it every time the merchant modifies and saves a product name** - and automatically update the friendly URL field in the 'SEO' tab of the product page.

 **Default activation status.** By default, it is disabled.
-If enabled, this option will **turn online the products the merchant creates**.
-As a consequence, the products will be set as active in the 'Status' column in the Catalog > Products listing.
+If enabled, this option will **turn online the products the merchant creates** manually in the Catalog > Products page.
+As a consequence, manually created products will be set as active in the 'Status' column in the Catalog > Products listing.

+As mentioned by the tooltip, _Enable this option if you want to activate by default all your manually created new products._, it does not apply to the products added via the import feature in Advanced Parameters > Import, cf. _to do_ issue #[13841](https://github.com/PrestaShop/PrestaShop/issues/13841).

 ## Product page